SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

 ```

-- List of authors who published without interruption for N years where 10 <= N
+- Task 2 - List of authors who published without interruption for N years where 10 <= N
 The programs outputs a list of authors who have published consecutively for more than 10 years.
 The output can be found at /output/Task2-AuthorNYears.The sample output looks below.
-The first column shows the author name and second column shows the number of years they have published without interruption
+The first column shows the author name and second column shows the number of years they have published without interruption.

 ```
 A Min Tjoa	31
 A-Xing Zhu	12